iandees/xapi-servlet/readme.md

 4. Finally, run `mvn compile war:war` from the xapi-servlet directory to generate a deployable servlet war.

  - Note that this will fail if you don't have the JSON or PBF Osmosis JARs installed (You're not missing anything: I don't specify how to do that in this readme).
 To fix that, comment out the two `dependency` blocks in the `pom.xml` that mention `pbf` or `json`.
+At the moment the PBF and JSON output is removed to make it easier to add the `planetDate` timestamp to the output.

 Known Issues
 ------------